antonfirsov/docs/2016/05-corerc2/announcing-core-rc2.md

 ```

 The tools also enable producing NuGet packages, Unit testing and other scenarios.
 You can learn more in the [.NET Core docs](http://dotnet.github.io/docs/core-concepts/core-sdk/index.html).

+For Unit testing with xUnit, see the [Getting started with xUnit (.NET Core / ASP.NET Core)](http://xunit.github.io/docs/getting-started-dotnet-core.html) page.

 Comparison to DNX
 -----------------